-As regular readers of my blog would already know, I have just finished writing my book “Learn to Write DAX” and it will be released in November 2015.
-One of the topics in the book talks about the optimal shape of your data tables for DAX.
-It is such an important topic that I have decide to share some modified extracts from the book here.
+One of the topics in my book “Supercharge Power BI: Power BI is Better When you Learn to Write DAX” talks about the optimal shape of your data tables.
+It is such an important topic that I have decided to share some modified extracts from the book here.

-One reason data shape is important is because the shape of data in transactional systems (or relational databases) is seldom the ideal shape for Power Pivot.
+One reason data shape is important is because the shape of data in transactional systems (or relational databases) is seldom the ideal shape for Power BI.
 When the IT department executes an Enterprise BI project, one of the important first steps is to shape the data so it is optimal for reporting.
-This step is normally completely transparent to the end user (ie you) and hence the end user is shielded from the need to do this.
-But you need to understand data shaping if you want to have efficient and effective Power Pivot data models.
+This step is normally completely transparent to the end user (i.e. you) and hence the end user is shielded from the need to do this.
+But you need to understand data shaping if you want to have efficient and effective Power BI data models.
 Just copying what you have got in your source data is unlikely to be optimal.

-The Star Schema is the optimal shape
+The Star Schema is the Optimal Shape

-The generally accepted approach to bringing data into Power Pivot is to bring in your data in as a “Start Schema” format.
+The generally accepted approach to bringing data into Power BI is to bring in your data in a “Star Schema” format.
 This is a technical term coming from the Kimball methodology (also known as dimensional modelling) which describes the logical way data should be structured for optimal reporting performance.
 You can see why it is called a Star Schema by looking at the following image – note the star shape.

-However I use and teach Excel users to follow the graphical layout approach developed and recommended by Rob Collie – let’s call it the Collie Methodology!
+However I use and teach Power BI users to follow the graphical layout approach developed and recommended by Rob Collie – let’s call it the Collie Methodology!
 That is to place the lookup tables at the top of the screen and the data tables at the bottom (see the image below).

-Lookup tables and Data tables.
+Lookup Tables and Data Tables

 The Data table in the Adventure Works data is the Sales table (it is possible to have many data tables in your data model but there is only one in this example).
 This Data table contains lots of rows (60,000+ in this case) and contains all of the transactional records of sales that occurred over several years.
-Importantly the data table contains one column “key” that matches to each of the “keys” in each Lookup table needed for reporting.
-So in this sample data, there is a date, customer number, product number, and territory key so that the data table can be logically joined to the Lookup tables.
+Importantly the Data table contains one column “key” that matches to each of the “keys” in each Lookup table needed for reporting.
+So in this sample data, there is a date, customer number, product number, and territory key so that the Data table can be logically joined to the Lookup tables.

 The ideal shape of Data tables is to have very few columns but to have as many rows as needed to bring in all the data records.
 These Data tables normally have lots of rows (sometimes in the 10s or even 100s of millions).

-Why you should layout your Star Schema using the Collie Methodology
+Why you should layout your Star Schema using the Collie Methodology?

 There are a few reasons you should visually layout your data using the Collie Methodology.

-- Firstly it gives you a visual clue to which ones are the “lookup” tables.
+- Firstly it gives you a visual clue to which ones are the “Lookup” tables.
 They are the ones above that you have to “lookup” to see them.

-- Also note that in the old world of traditional Excel, you would have probably written VLOOKUP formulae to bring the data from these Lookup tables into your single data table prior to creating a pivot table.
+- Also note that in the old world of traditional Excel, you would have probably written VLOOKUP formulae to bring the data from these Lookup tables into your single Data table prior to creating a pivot table.

-A final word on Shaping
+A Final Word on Shaping

 There is no 1 correct way to shape your data, but what you need to remember is